|Name||北京 (běi jīng) ['north' 'capital'] Old Name Peking WG|

 Beijing is both the capital of China is named Northern Capital.
 Beijing, together with the cities of Tianjin and Shanghai were created as city municipalities (at the same administrative tier level as Provinces) in 1954.
 Geographically Beijing (still widely known as Peking WG in the Wade-Giles spelling) belongs to Hebei province that surrounds it.
 The shortened name of the city is just ‘Jing’ meaning Capital.
 It nestles close to the Great Wall and for centuries strategically controlled a mountainous pass from Mongolia leading to the extensive North China Plain to the south.
 It guards an important crossing point of the nearby Sanggang and Yang rivers, the rivers also produced a covering of rich alluvial soil.

 Fossil hominids ‘Peking Man’ (a form of Homo erectus ➚) from 750,000 years ago have been found nearby.
 Habitation by modern man began about 10,000 years ago.
 Ji, the first city founded near the site of Beijing was the capital of the Yan kingdom in the Warring States period.
 Its importance waned and only much later, during the Yuan dynasty when the Mongols established their capital Dadu Great Capital at Beijing did it become a large, bustling city.
 Beijing was greatly extended during the following Ming dynasty with the great dynastic administrative quarter The Forbidden City laid out according to Feng Shui rules.
 For details of the Ming city design see our Architecture section.
+During the Manchu or Qing dynasty the Manchus occupied the Inner (northern) city and the Chinese the Outer (southern city) separated by a wall.
 In Chinese tradition south is the most important direction and so the southern gate of the Forbidden City ‘Qianmen’ was the largest and most lavish gateway.
 The gate separates the northern 'Imperial' district from the old southern town.
 The Imperial Dragon Throne faced south and was considered the very center of the civilized world.

 The city was one terminus of the ancient Silk Route which threaded it way towards Beijing from the West; while Tianjin to the south-east served as Beijing's port and industrial center; making Beijing an ideal site for the administration of the whole of China.
 The Boxer Rebellion 1898-1900 brought conflict to the heart of Beijing.
 On 20th June 1900 the German ambassador was killed by the Boxers who then attacked the foreign legations, besieging them for 55 days.
 When the Western powers lifted the siege they exacted further humiliating concessions under the International Protocol of 1901 from Dowager Express Cixi.